hzeller/timg/man/timg.1.md

      : You find the sixel protocol implemented by `xterm` (invoke : with `-ti vt340`) and `mlterm` or `konsole`.
 Recently, more terminal : emulators re-discovered this format and started implementing it.
+     : This does not work in `tmux`, but there is a tmux fork with sixel : support around.

      **kitty** (short 'k')
      : The Kitty terminal implements an image protocol that allows for full : 24Bit RGB/32 Bit RGBA images to be displayed.
 This is implemented in the : `kitty` terminal but also e.g. `konsole`.
-     : This is the only protocol that currently also works within `tmux`, : but since it requires some very specific workarounds to `tmux` : reluctance to support graphics (Unicode placeholders), it might only : properly be displayed in the `kitty` terminal version >= 0.28 currently.
+     : This is the only protocol that can work around the reluctance of : `tmux` to allow graphics protoccols.
+     : Some creative workarounds (Unicode placeholders) are used that are : only implemented in `kitty` version >= 0.28 right now.
+Also needs `tmux` : version >= 3.3.

      **iterm2** (short 'i')
      : The iterm2 graphics is another image protocol that allows for full : 24 Bit RGB/32 Bit RGBA images.
-It originated on the popular MacOS : OpenSource iterm2 terminal but is now also implemented by `wezterm` and : `konsole`.
+It originated on the popular MacOS : OpenSource iTerm2 terminal but is now also implemented by `wezterm` and : `konsole`.

      `timg` attempts to recognize the available terminal feature, but it might